-The Levinson Law Group has both the experience and the legal knowledge to provide you with the support system you need as you recover from your injuries.
+The Levinson Law Group (personal injury lawyers) has both the experience and the legal knowledge to provide you with the support system you need as you recover from your injuries.
 Our office takes care of the legal aspects of getting you the compensation you deserve for your injuries while you focus on the healing process.
 We accept cases on a contingent fee.
 That means that if there is no recovery in your case you pay no fee.
 In most cases, we even advance the costs.
 For your free consultation, call (760) 642-5475 today.

 California’s Strict Liability Laws for Dog Bite Cases

 Under California Civil Code section 3342, a dog owner is “liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog.”
 This duty of care is referred to as strict liability.
 Strict liability means the dog owner is responsible for any injuries caused by the dog even if the dog has never bitten or attacked a person before this incident.